-Together, the two strands of the Science curriculum provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
-They are challenged to explore science, its concepts, nature and uses through clearly described inquiry processes.
+Together, the 3 strands provide students with understanding, knowledge and skills through which they can develop a scientific view of the world.
+Students are challenged to explore science and its concepts, nature and uses through clearly described inquiry practices.

-At Year 7 these two strands are incorporated into five topics taught over the year:
+At Year 7 these three strands are incorporated into four topics taught over the year: